 You'll only take courses that pertain to your success in the field of massage therapy, such as:

 All clinical massage technique courses include in-class bodywork.
 Students also practice techniques on real clients, under instructor supervision, in the on-campus therapeutic massage clinic to hone their developing skills.
 This practice is required to improve and enhance the quality of bodywork.

 Upon graduation from this program, graduates should be able to:

 According to the Bureau of Labor Statistics at the U.S. Department of Labor, employment growth for massage therapists is expected to be about 23% from 2012 to 2022, much faster than the average for all occupations.
 1 This creates opportunities for those who are willing to get the right training.

 Graduates must successfully pass a state board-approved examination to apply to become licensed to practice massage therapy in their state.
 The Virginia College Therapeutic Massage curriculum is designed to prepare students for this exam.
 2 For more information about program accreditation, certifications and specific class requirements at the campus nearest you, please click "Download Curriculum" below.

 Not only do we help you learn to do the job, we help you find the job.
-The Virginia College Career Services team can help you hone your job search skills like resume building, interview techniques, job market research and job-lead follow up.
+The Virginia College Career Development team can help you hone your job search skills like resume building, interview techniques, job market research and job-lead follow up.
 This team can also assist your job search through its relationships with local employers.